 One quick note about mineral ascorbates: remember that if you opt for these forms, you’re getting more than just vitamin C. Always check labels to see how much vitamin C/ascorbic acid and how much of other minerals are in each dose so you can factor that into your overall supplementation.

-What About Synthetic vs. Natural Ascorbic Acid?
+Synthetic vs. Natural Ascorbic Acid

 Ascorbic acid occurs naturally in many fruits and vegetables, so you can get your daily vitamin C intake from foods, too!
 But many people wonder if the bioavailability differs between ascorbic acid created in a lab and the ascorbic acid in your morning glass of orange juice.

 Glad we cleared that up.
 So whether you get your vitamin C from bell peppers (surprisingly high in vitamin C!) or a supplement, you’re set.
 But it’s worth noting that eating bell peppers and other fruits and veggies will provide way more nutrients than vitamin C alone!

 Very High Doses ≠ More Bioavailable Ascorbic Acid

-Bioavailability of supplemental vitamin C only becomes suspect at higher doses.
+The bioavailability of supplemental vitamin C only becomes suspect at higher doses.
 For people supplementing vitamin C at the normal recommended intake (85–90 mg per day), bioavailability is high.
 However, the body carefully controls the amount of ascorbic acid circulating in your system throughout the day, excreting any excess.
 Therefore ingesting 1,000 mg or more a day does not equate to more bioavailable ascorbic acid in the body.

 The good news is vitamin C deficiency is very uncommon.
 Peppers, citrus fruits, and even baked potatoes are easily obtainable food sources of vitamin C. Smokers and those regularly exposed to secondhand smoke, people with a severely limited diet, and individuals with health conditions that inhibit absorption of vitamin C may need increased supplementation.